Ségolène Royal: Ministerial offices

-President of the region Poitou-Charentes
+President of the Region Poitou-Charentes

 On 28 March 2004, she obtained 55% in the second round in the regional election in Poitou-Charentes, notably defeating Prime Minister Jean-Pierre Raffarin's protégée, Élisabeth Morin, in his home region.
 She was elected president of the region the next week.
 She kept her National Assembly seat until June 2007, when she chose not to run in the legislative election, in agreement with one of her presidential campaign's promises.
 She organised a run-off between two contenders; the winner, Delphine Batho, went on to win the district for her and Royal's party.

 2007 presidential candidacy

-On 22 September 2005 Paris Match published an interview in which she declared that she was considering running for the presidency in 2007.
+On 22 September 2005, Paris Match published an interview in which she declared that she was considering running for the presidency in 2007.
 In 2006 the CPE (first employment contract) laws were proposed with large protests as a result.
 Rather than going to the organised protest, she voted a law in her "région" whereby no company using that type of contract would receive the Région's subsidies.
 The government backed down and stated that the law would be put on the statute book, but that it would not be applied.
 After this event Royal was tipped as the lead contender in what is dubbed the "Sarko-Ségo" race against Nicolas Sarkozy.
-Until that time, she had not been thought a likely candidate as she had stayed out of the Socialist Party's power struggles.